Rune poem: Abecedarium Nordmannicum

 Recorded in the 9th century, the Abecedarium Nordmannicum is the earliest known catalog of Norse rune names, though it does not contain definitions, is partly in Continental Germanic and also contains an amount of distinctive Anglo-Saxon rune types.
 The text is recorded in Codex Sangallensis 878, kept in the St. Gallen abbey, and may originate from Fulda, Germany.

+The Rune Poem Puzzle from the Old Bø Church

+In the Old Bø Church in Telemark a 12th century runic inscription is preserved which uses kennings for runes very similar to the rune poems.
+Reading the lines from the bottom up and resolving the kennings one gets the name of the woman with whom the rune-carver was in love.

+Resolving the kennings the reader gets the following runes: